These vegan hash browns are perfectly browned and extra crispy and so easy to make. Perfect for breakfast or brunch.

 - Fry until golden and crispy on both sides, around 3-5 minutes each side.

-- Serve with a dollop of vegan mayo, some tomato sauce and some chopped spring onions on top (optional).
+- Serve with a dollop of vegan mayo, some tomato sauce and some chopped green onions on top (optional).

 - A starchy potato variety like russet potatoes will work best in this recipe.

-- Spring onions are also called green onions, salad onions or scallions.
+- Green onions are also called spring onions, salad onions or scallions.

 - If your pan isn’t big enough to do them all at once, then preheat your oven to 210°F (100°C) and place some parchment paper over a grill rack on a baking tray.
 Place the first batch of hash browns in the oven to stay warm while you fry up your second batch.